Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 <br>

-A common mistake in forecasting is to train a model using all available historical data and then immediately evaluate how well the model fits the same data.
+One of the easiest mistakes to make in forecasting is to train a model with all the historical data available and then check how well the model explains that same past data.

+At first, this may look reasonable.
+The model follows the historical trend, captures some seasonality, and produces a forecast that seems to make sense.

-This can be misleading.
+But this can be misleading.

-A forecasting model should not only explain the past.
-It should be able to predict periods it has not seen before.
+A forecast is not valuable only because it explains what already happened.
+Its real value comes from its ability to predict periods the model has not seen before.

-Instead, forecasting models should be tested on historical periods that were excluded from the training process.
-This process is known as **backtesting**.
+This is where backtesting becomes important.

+Instead of giving the model the full history, I split the data into two parts.
+The first part is used to train the model.
+The second part is kept aside as a validation period.

 | Period              | Usage           |
 | ------------------- | --------------- |
 | Jan 2020 - Dec 2023 | Training Data   |
 | Jan 2024 - Dec 2024 | Validation Data |

-The model learns from the training period and then generates forecasts for the validation period.
-These forecasts are compared against the actual values from that same validation period.
+The model learns only from the training period.
+Then, it is asked to forecast the validation period.

-The important point is that the model never sees the validation period during training.
+The important detail is that the model does not see the validation data during training.
+From the model’s perspective, this period represents the future.

-This simulates a real business scenario where future demand is unknown at the moment the forecast is created.

-The key question becomes:
+Because the validation period already happened in real life, I can compare the forecast with the actual sales and measure how accurate the model would have been.

+In other words, backtesting allows me to ask a very practical question:

-> If this model had been used in the past, how accurately would it have predicted actual sales?
+If I had used this model in the past, how well would it have predicted actual demand?

-If the answer is satisfactory, we can have greater confidence when using the model to forecast future periods.
+This makes the validation process much closer to a real business situation.
+When a planner creates a forecast, future demand is unknown.
+Backtesting recreates that situation using historical data.

-In time series forecasting, this is especially important because the order of the data matters.
-Unlike some machine learning problems, we cannot randomly shuffle the data into training and test sets.
-A forecast must always be trained on the past and tested on a later period.
+This is especially important in time series forecasting because the order of the data matters.
+We cannot randomly shuffle past observations into training and test sets.
+The model must always learn from the past and be tested on a later period.

+Only then can we understand whether the forecast is actually useful for predicting what comes next.

 ---